jeffbski/joi-browser/README.md

 ## Upgrade notes

- - 7.1.0 - excludes moment from the joi-browser bundle, so it must be imported into your project from elsewhere.
+ - 7.1.0 - excludes `moment` from the `joi-browser` bundle, so it must be imported into your project from elsewhere.
+Bundle was renamed to `dist/joi-browser.js` and `dist/joi-browser.min.js`

 ## Discussion